 There are some important changes in the District’s Parking Meter Operations that residents and motorists should be aware.

-As of June 1, 2016, DDOT is scheduled to implement adjusted parking meter rates as part of the Fiscal Year 2016 Budget Support Act.
-The new rate structure was ordered by the Council of the District of Columbia last year and establishes parking meter rates at $2.30 an hour for commercial and passenger vehicles citywide.
+As of June 1, 2016, DDOT implemented adjusted parking meter rates as part of the Fiscal Year 2016 Budget Support Act.
+The new rate structure was ordered by the Council of the District of Columbia last year and it established parking meter rates at $2.30 an hour for commercial and passenger vehicles citywide.

 This includes an FAQ on the meter rate changes.